 Upload your team’s documents and share it with others in real time using Google Docs or SubEthaEdit.
 You can all see it and edit it at the same time (as long as you have an Internet connection)!
 So while one person is speaking, another person can be scribing what is being said and others can make their notes too!

 Save all your team documents (agendas, minutes, reports, research etc.) on Google Drive or Dropbox.
 I call this a “team memory” where anyone can go back and check for decisions made, the crucial piece of data needed for the presentation, and to get new team members up to speed quickly.
 Check out this handy website to compare cloud storage providers

 Find a common team meeting time with Doodle which enables you to poll your teammates’ availability – and find a time that works for all.
 You can also schedule one-on-one meetings with your team mates using Calendly or Google’s appointment slot feature if all your team mates are on Google.
 Same goes with Microsoft Outlook if everyone is on Office 365.

 Make sure your calendar app has built-in time zone support.
 I like to use this time zone converter to determine the difference between my local time and the organizer’s time.

 Agree on an instant messaging platform where you can check in for quick questions, answers and observations.
-There are lots of instant messaging apps such as Skype, Apple Messages, Gmail Chat).
+There are lots of instant messaging apps such as Skype, Apple Messages, Slack).
 Just make sure everyone can access it from their desktop and/or tablet/smartphone.